-Meccano is sold in eleven different Outfits, ranging from No. O to No. 10.
-Each Outfit from No. 1 upwards can be converted into the next one larger by the purchase of an Accessory Outfit.
-Thus, Meccano No.1 Outfit can be converted into No. 2 Outfit by adding to it a No. 1a Accessory Outfit.
-No. 2a Outfit would then convert it into a No. 3 and so on.
-In this way, no matter with which Outfit you commence, you can build it up by degrees until you possess a No. 10 Outfit.
+Meccano is sold in 11 different Outfits, ranging from No. O to No. 10.
+Each Outfit from No. 1 upwards can be converted into the one next larger by the purchase of an Accessory Outfit.
+Thus Meccano No. 1 Outfit can be converted into No. 2 Outfit by adding to it a No. 1a Accessory Outfit.
+No. 2a Outfit would then convert it into a No. 3, and so on.
+In this way, no matter with which Outfit you begin, you can build it up by degrees until you have a No. 10 Outfit.